wuliwuliy/hidden_explore_utilize/README.md

 ### Evaluate

 We used [Qwen Math's codebase](https://github.com/QwenLM/Qwen2.5-Math/tree/main/evaluation) for evaluation, but for fairness considerations, we completely prohibited solving problems by calling code.
-Script `eval_math_nodes.sh` provides the full pipeline for evaluation and results collection and analysis.
-To run it, you need to specify some environment variables in the script.
-And then, you can run the script as follows.
+The `eval_math_nodes.sh` script provides the full pipeline for evaluation, results collection, and analysis.
+To use it, you'll need to specify a few environment variables within the script, and then run it as shown below:

 Example:
 ```bash